dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-appointments/_index.md

 weight: 20
 url: /net/working-with-appointments/
 ---

-## **Load and Save an Appointment in ICS Format**
+## **Create an Appointment**

-The [Appointment](https://reference.aspose.com/email/net/aspose.email.calendar/appointment/) class in Aspose.Email for .NET can be used to load an appointment in ICS format as well as create a new appointment and save it to a disk in ICS format.
-In this article, we first create an appointment and save it to a disk in ICS format, and then we load it.
+The [Appointment](https://reference.aspose.com/email/net/aspose.email.calendar/appointment/) class in Aspose.Email for .NET can be used to create a new appointment.
+In this article, we first create an appointment and save it to a disk in ICS format.

 ### **Create an Appointment and Save to a Disk in MSG or ICS Format**